simdjson/simdjson/doc/ondemand.md

 We do not write the length to the string buffer, however; that is stored in the string_view we return to the user, and immediately forgotten.

-Presently, we use the `char string_buf[]` to write

- The top-level document stores a json_iterator inside, which

-It is illegal to move the document after it has been iterated (otherwise, pointers would be invalidated).
-Note: I need to check that the current code actually checks this.

-If it's stored in a `simdjson_result<document>` (as it would be in `auto doc = parser.parse(json)`), the document pointed to by children is the one inside the simdjson_result, and the simdjson_result, therefore, can't be moved either.

 ### Object/Array Iteration